 - Gather all the ingredients.

-- In a medium bowl, combine ½ cup all-purpose flour (plain flour), 1 tsp baking powder, and 1½ Tbsp unsweetened cocoa powder, and whisk well to combine (shortcut for sifting).
+- In a medium bowl, combine ½ cup all-purpose flour (plain flour), 1 tsp baking powder, and 1½ Tbsp unsweetened cocoa powder.
+Whisk well to combine (shortcut for sifting).

 - Pour the egg mixture into the flour mixture and mix until just combined and smooth.
 Do not overmix.